marklello/adopt-a-goat-mark-lello/README.md

 - Structure a testing suite using Selenium (you may use the programming language of your choice).
-- Add a few tests that validate the form's happy-path.
+- Add a few tests that validate the form's happy-path (i.e. submitting it without errors).
 - Add TODOs and comments that define the specifications for tests that would highlight edge cases and incorrect inputs.

 #### Guidelines

-- Open `<path-to-project>/index.html` in a browser to view the goat form.
+- Open `<path-to-project>/index.html` in a browser to view the adoption form.
 - `*` Denotes a required field.
 - Tests should automate filling out the form.
 - Submitting the form should take users to a confirmation page.